Get a composite filling at the biological dental center in Wrentham, MA

 A typical composite filling appointment takes an hour or less.
 There is no need to “baby” it by chewing on the other side.
 Once numbing wears off, you may eat normally.

 The composite filling center in Wrentham, MA

 Advanced Dental Practices is a biological dental office.
-Dr. Palioca is a member of the International Academy of Oral Medicine and Toxicology, committed to delivering dental treatment with the safest techniques, technologies, and materials presently available.
+Dr. Rawat is a member of the International Academy of Oral Medicine and Toxicology, committed to delivering dental treatment with the safest techniques, technologies, and materials presently available.
 The aim of biological dentistry is to prevent dental disease and restore and maintain oral health, with methods that promote whole body wellness.
 No amalgam is used here, and we adhere to strict IAOMT guidelines for safe removal of amalgam.